What is an Electrical Installation Condition Report (EICR)?

 C2 – Potentially dangerous and remedial action is needed urgently.

 C3 – Improvement to your electrical system is recommended.
-C3 is the only classification code that
+C3 is the only classification code that appears on a report and still passes the EICR test.

 F/I- unable to source issue.
 Further investigation is required.